vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsan/8.0/README.md

-# vSphere 8 Security Configuration & Hardening Guide
+# vSAN 8 Security Configuration & Hardening Guide

 > [!NOTE]
 > The vSAN Security Configuration & Hardening Information is contained in the vSphere guidance.